RaviShankar000/GorillaPresenter/src/userdata/slides.md

-; Any line beginning with a semicolon (;), like this one, will not appear on the slide, but will appear in the speaker notes.
-Any line beginning with two slashes (//), like the next one one, will appear neither on the slide nor in the speaker notes.
-// This will only appear in the slide editor.
-It won't be on the slides or in the speaker notes.
 ; A line that begins with an octothorpe (#), like the next one, begins a new slide.
 # Gorilla Presenter

 // The line below will be explained later.
 For now, don't worry about how it works.
 {{{image Bob | Our Founder Says "Hi"}}}